What are the other Names for this Condition? (Also known as/Synonyms)

 - Over 50% of tumors recur after surgical excision; the risk of such a recurrence is higher in children

-- The tumor size may affect the quality of one’s life
+- The tumor size and resulting pain or disability with movement may affect the quality of one’s life

 How is Calcifying Aponeurotic Fibroma Treated?